DanteHealy/reader-to-leader/README.md

 #### Acknowledgements

-I would like to give a huge and sincere thank you to Simon Vardy, Sam Laubscher, Michael Standen and my mentor Adegbenge Adeye.
+I would like to give a huge and sincere thank you to:

+- Simon Vardy, Sam Laubscher, Michael Standen for their continued support and encouragement,
+- Ulysees Ryan-Flynn for the excellent Tutor support, patience and understanding of my personal circumstances,
+- My mentor Adegbenge Adeye and CI Tutor support for the technical guidance

 They have been super supportive during this project and I appreciate their feedback and advice which helped to get this site to this final state.